Alice Lex-Nerlinger: Themes and style

 Lex-Nerlinger first experimented with photomontage for a 1927 children's picture book dedicated to her son, Peter, then used the medium to political ends from 1928 then until 1933, the didactic and gradually more diagrammatic work for which she is best known.

 Her photomontage Work!
 Work!
 Work!
 (1928), for example, illustrates the everyday reality of life for the anonymous (and in her imagery, literally faceless) proletariat: a drab exchange of machine production for the hasty gobbling of dry bread in work-soiled hands.
 The stop-watch in the capitalist's leather-gloved hand sets the rhythm, echoed in the mechanical repetition of the workers' fists, in a spiralling composition.

-That female self-determination entails more than employment is evident in Lex-Nerlinger's most famous work Paragraph 218 of 1931 (pencil drawing, spray paint); an appeal against a paragraph of the law which punished those providing abortions with imprisonment and which had led to two prominent physicians Friedrich Wolf and Dr. Else Kienle being remanded in custody.
+That female self-determination entails more than employment is evident in Lex-Nerlinger's most famous work Paragraph 218 of 1931 (pencil drawing, spray paint); an appeal against a paragraph of the law which punished those providing abortions with imprisonment and which had led to two prominent physicians Friedrich Wolf and Else Kienle being remanded in custody.
 While Wolf was soon released on bail, Else Kienle was released only after five weeks and a hunger strike.
 There was much public controversy over the issue and protests among Lex-Nerlinger's comrades in the communist movement.
 The magazine, Weg der Frau ('Women's Way'), held an exhibition on the theme Frauen in Not ('Women in Need'), featuring two works by Alice Lex-Nerlinger.
 In her work the women are not presented as victims but as group who strive in solidarity and strength against a giant cross that reads "Paragraph 218", toppling it.

 Lex-Nerlinger addressed her traumatic experience of the First World War and its horrific aftermath in works such the 1931 Feldgrau schafft Dividende ('Field Gray creates dividends') denouncing capitalist profit-making through war (the title comes from an article in one of the Communist leftist papers).
 A factory in the background churns out armaments directly to a screaming soldier who – entangled in barbed wire – occupies half of the image.
 Using an air-brush to repeat the blank factory windows, faceless workers, tanks and shells, she explains the causes of a social evil with non-photographic means as forcefully as in her black-and-white photomontages, such as Giftgas ('Poison Gas) of 1929.